Kingxukai/linux/Documentation/kbuild/makefiles.rst

 List directories to visit when descending
 -----------------------------------------

-An arch Makefile cooperates with the top Makefile to define variables which specify how to build the vmlinux file.
-Note that there is no corresponding arch-specific section for modules; the module-building machinery is all architecture-independent.
+An arch Makefile cooperates with the woke top Makefile to define variables which specify how to build the woke vmlinux file.
+Note that there is no corresponding arch-specific section for modules; the woke module-building machinery is all architecture-independent.

 core-y, libs-y, drivers-y